|Problem:||National Parks are not fun when they’re packed with people|

 This was at the very beginning of my foray into data science, before I learned R. So I spent about 5 days (including two full days on a weekend) writing Visual Basic for Applications (VBA) scripts in Excel to download data from the API and sort the data in the format required for Google Public Data Explorer.
 Recently, I redid these scripts in R. It took me about 4 hours and it is now entirely reproducible.
 That is, I can run it every year and update the plots.

 I created several different versions of these plots, including ones that show the full time series of data for each park dating back to January 1979 and ones that just show averages for the last 5 years.
-The example below shows the full time series narrowed down to the past two years and also showing predictions for the following year.
+The example below shows the full time series narrowed down to the past three years and also showing predictions for the following year.
 Initially, I used Excel’s forecast function.
-In the most recent iteration, I used Facebook’s prophet package for R. The seasonal pattern for these parks is highly noticeable and the forecast does a decent job of picking that up.

 I have recently updated my Excel code to make use of R and my new programming knowledge.
 I now have an end-to-end solution that downloads the data, processes and reshapes it, makes predictions (now using Facebook’s prophet package for R), and even packages it into a zip file all in a single click so that all I have to do is upload it to the Public Data Explorer site.

 If you’d like to check out different parks you can visit the main data explorer tool.